-We prepare an annual Information Statement that describes our business and operations and contains our audited financial statements.
-We also prepare quarterly Information Statement Supplements that include unaudited financial data and other information concerning our business and operations.
+We prepare annual Information Statements that describe our business and operations and contain our audited financial statements.
+We also prepare Information Statement Supplements from time to time.
 As of any given date, this Offering Circular incorporates by reference the most recent Information Statement and any subsequent Information Statement Supplements.
+You should rely only on the most recent information provided or incorporated by reference in this Offering Circular and any applicable Pool Supplement.